SeriouslyInc/tylertate/works/_posts/2017-08-10-lux-flight-search-app.markdown

 ## A High-Flying App

-Altogether I spent about 2 days designing the app concept in Sketch.
+Altogether I spent about two days designing the app concept in Sketch.
+It was fun.